phoenixdev100/admin-dashboards/README.md

 cd admin-dashboards
 ```

+- You will find many dashboard designs.
+You can negivate to any dashboard directory.
+To access dashboard design:
+- First nagivate to any dashboard directory and then follow the steps below
 - Run the index.html file and see the results
 - Open index.html with live server in vscode in case if it doesn't directly run
   <br>